Public Defender vs Private Criminal Defense Attorney. What’s the Difference?

 • You want aggressive motion practice

-Making the Right Choice for Your Case
+Choosing the Right Defense for Your Situation

 Every criminal case is different.
 Budget matters.
 Case complexity matters.
 So does peace of mind.
 What matters most is having an attorney who will protect your rights and explain your options clearly.